-The taxes receivable represent the Measure I sales tax revenues for the fiscal year received from SBCTA after June 30, 2018.
+Taxes receivable represent the Measure I sales tax revenues for the fiscal year received from SBCTA after June 30, 2019.

-NOTE 4 - MEASURE I FUNDS
+Note 4 - Measure I Funds

 The California State Legislature authorized county transportation authorities to enact local option sales tax measures for transportation improvements in the late 1980s, under provisions of Division 19 (commencing with Section 180000) of the Public Utilities Code.
-In November 1989, San Bernardino County voters approved passage of Measure I, authorizing SBCTA to impose a half cent retail transactions and use tax applicable in the incorporated and unincorporated areas of the County of San Bernardino for the 20-year period between April 1, 1990 and March 31, 2010.
-SBCTA was authorized to administer the programs described in the Measure.
+In November 1989, San Bernardino County voters approved passage of Measure I, authorizing the SBCTA to impose a half cent retail transactions and use tax applicable in the incorporated and unincorporated areas of the County for the 20-year period between April 1, 1990 and March 31, 2010.
+SBCTA is authorized to administer the programs described in the Measure.

-Early in the second decade of Measure I, it became apparent that continuation of the half-cent sales tax would be critical to maintaining funding for transportation in San Bernardino County.
+Early in the second decade of Measure I, it became apparent that continuation of the half cent sales tax would be critical to maintaining funding for transportation in San Bernardino County.
 SBCTA member jurisdictions and transportation stakeholders worked to identify transportation needs, and an expenditure plan was developed to serve as a basis for the renewal of Measure I. Ordinance No. 04-01 was placed before voters in November 2004, and Measure I was renewed.
-The new Measure I extends the half-cent sales tax for 30 years, from April 1, 2010 through March 31, 2040.
-The new Measure is referred to as Measure I 2010-2040 to distinguish it from the first Measure I. The City accounted for these funding sources in separate Funds which are referred to as Measure I Funds 1990-2010 and Measure I Funds 2010-2040 in these Financial Statements.
+The new Measure I extends the half cent sales tax for 30 years, from April 1, 2010 through March 31, 2040.
+The new Measure is referred to as Measure I 2010-2040 to distinguish it from the first Measure I. The County accounted for the funding sources in separate Funds which are referred to a Measure I 1990-2010 and Measure I 2010-2040 Funds in these Financial Statements.